Slag

-Slag is a by-product of smelting (pyrometallurgical) ores and used metals.
-Broadly, it can be classified as ferrous (by-products of processing iron and steel), ferroalloy (by-product of ferroalloy production) or non-ferrous/base metals (by-products of recovering non-ferrous materials like copper, nickel, zinc and phosphorus).
-Within these general categories, slags can be further categorized by their precursor and processing conditions (e.g., blast furnace (BF) slags, air-cooled blast furnace (ACBF) slag, basic oxygen furnace (BOF) slag, and electric arc furnace (EAF) slag).
+Slag is a by-product or co-product of smelting (pyrometallurgical) ores and recycled metals depending on the type of material being produced.
+Slag is mainly a mixture of metal oxides and silicon dioxide.
+Broadly, it can be classified as ferrous (co-products of processing iron and steel), ferroalloy (a by-product of ferroalloy production) or non-ferrous/base metals (by-products of recovering non-ferrous materials like copper, nickel, zinc and phosphorus).
+Within these general categories, slags can be further categorized by their precursor and processing conditions.
+Examples include blast furnace slags, air-cooled blast furnace slag, granulated blast furnace slag, basic oxygen furnace slag, and electric arc furnace (EAF) slag.
+Slag generated from the EAF process can contain toxic metals, which can be hazardous to human and environmental health.

-Due to the large demand for these materials, slag production has also significantly increased throughout the years despite recycling (most notably in the iron and steelmaking industries) and upcycling efforts.
-The World Steel Association (WSA) estimates that 600 kg of by-products (about 90 wt% is slags) are generated per tonne of steel produced.
+Due to the large demand for ferrous, ferralloy, and non-ferrous materials, slag production has increased throughout the years despite recycling (most notably in the iron and steelmaking industries) and upcycling efforts.
+The World Steel Association (WSA) estimates that 600 kg of co-materials (co-products and by-products; about 90 wt% is slags) are generated per tonne of steel produced.

 Composition

 Slag is usually a mixture of metal oxides and silicon dioxide.
 However, slags can contain metal sulfides and elemental metals.
+It is important to note, the oxide form may or may not be present once the molten slag solidifies and forms amorphous and crystalline components.

 The major components of these slags include the oxides of calcium, magnesium, silicon, iron, and aluminium, with lesser amounts of manganese, phosphorus, and others depending on the specifics of the raw materials used.
 Furthermore, slag can be classified based on the abundance of iron among other major components.